As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 Homemade Lemon Curd

 - 4 large egg yolks

-- 3/4 cup granulated sugar
+- ¾ cup (150g) granulated sugar

-- Zest of 3 lemons
+- zest of 3 lemons

-- 1/2 cup fresh lemon juice1
+- ½ cup (120mL) fresh lemon juice1

-- 1/8 teaspoon salt
+- ⅛ teaspoon salt

 - Fill the bottom pot of a double boiler with 3-4" of water and turn heat to high.
 Bring the water to a boil, then reduce to a simmer.
 You may also use a pot with a heatproof bowl3 on top instead of a double boiler.
 Prepare the water the same.

-- Combine egg yolks, sugar, lemon zest, lemon juice, and salt in the top pot of the double boiler.
-Use a whisk to continuously whisk the mixture as it cooks.
+- Combine the egg yolks, sugar, lemon zest, lemon juice, and salt in the top pot of the double boiler.
+Use a silicone whisk3 to continuously whisk the mixture as it cooks.
 It is important to keep the mixture moving so the eggs don't cook or curdle.

 - When all of the butter has melted, place a piece of plastic wrap directly on top of lemon curd, making sure the plastic wrap is touching the surface of the curd.
-Allow to cool in the refrigerator (curd will thicken as it cools).
+Allow lemon curd to cool in the refrigerator (it will thicken as it cools), about 2 hours.
 Remove plastic wrap when you are ready to use it.
-Leftover lemon curd stays fresh in the refrigerator, covered tightly, up to 10 days or in the freezer, up to 3 months.
+Leftover lemon curd stays fresh in the refrigerator, covered tightly, up to 1 month, or in the freezer, up to 1 year.
 Thaw in the refrigerator overnight.